PrairieLearn/PrairieLearn/doc/dev-guide.md

 --- | --- | ---
 `variant.broken` | Question error | Set to `true` if there were question code errors in generating the variant.
 Such a variant will be not have `render()` functions called, but will instead be displayed as `This question is broken`.
 `submission.broken` | Question error | Set to `true` if there question code errors in parsing or grading the variant.
 After `submission.broken` is `true`, no further actions will be taken with the submission.
-`errors` table | Question error | Rows are inserted to record the details of the errors that caused `variant.broken` or `submission.broken` to be set to `true`.
+`issues` table | Question error | Rows are inserted to record the details of the errors that caused `variant.broken` or `submission.broken` to be set to `true`.
 `submisison.gradable` | Student error | Whether this submission can be given a score.
 Set to `false` if format errors in the `submitted_answer` were encountered during either parsing or grading.
 `submission.format_errors` | Student error | Details on any errors during parsing or grading.
 Should be set to something meaningful if `gradable = false` to explain what was wrong with the submitted answer.
 `submission.graded_at` | None | NULL if grading has not yet occurred, otherwise a timestamp.
 `submission.score` | None | Final score for the submission.
 Only used if `gradable = true` and `graded_at` is not NULL.
 `submission.feedback` | None | Feedback generated during grading.
 Only used if `gradable = true` and `graded_at` is not NULL.

-* Note that `submission.format_errors` stores information about student errors, while the `errors` table stores information about question code errors.
+* Note that `submission.format_errors` stores information about student errors, while the `issues` table stores information about question code errors.

 * The question flow is shown in the diagram below (also as a [PDF image](question-flow.pdf)).